pimvh/nrich/README.md

-# nrich.py
+# Nrich

-Python equivalent of the rust [nrich](https://gitlab.com/shodan-public/nrich) program, developed by Shodan.
+Python equivalent of the Rust [nrich](https://gitlab.com/shodan-public/nrich) program, developed by Shodan.
 Simple async Python program to interact with the Shodan InternetDB API.

 In addition to the official tool, you can specify subnets, and this tool just unpacks them.

 ## Usage

-### nrich.py

 `nrich --help`: